Writing about site-specific website writing

 How would coding in situ affect how a website works and looks?
 Could this method make a website more placeful or situated?
 And what would it technically even mean for a website to be site-specific?

 A website is part of the web, an interconnected amalgamation of cables and computers all buzzing and beeping as we attempt to access the information that's been made accessible through our browsers.
 A website can be accessed almost anywhere given the right conditions and is commonly hosted elsewhere than where its author is located.
-In that sense, there are any number of ways in which you could make a website site-specific, from hosting it on your own server to making it accessible only if you enter its local wifi network [6].
+In that sense, there are a number of ways in which you could make a website site-specific, from hosting it on your own server to making it accessible only if you enter its local wifi network [6].
 The Robida website became placeful in a different sense, more in the way it could be inhabited and reflect the local life through subtle features and in return become part of the village.

 During our first visit in April 2022, we spent many days figuring out the structure of all that Robida encompasses together with the collective, in between walks and meals.
 The time outside of our work sessions was just as important for the project, if not more, and allowed us to observe certain characteristics that would never have come up in online meetings.
 We would go ‘upstairs’ to Izba and ‘downstairs’ to Vida and Aljaž’s place.
 A morning walk ‘up’ the path beyond the church led to thinking about the convention in websites to always start at the top and scroll down.
 The terraces that shape the layered landscape found their way back into the layout for the homepage.
 We learned that in colder seasons you could tell if someone was home by whether or not there was smoke drifting from their chimney, which inspired the ‘currently in Topolò’ marquee in the footer of the website.